How to Renew your Motorcycle LTO Registration in 2023

-Update: As of February 14, 2023, you can now accomplish the motorcycle registration renewal online using the LTMS portal.
+Update: As of February 14, 2023, you can now complete the motorcycle registration renewal online using the LTMS portal.

 When to Renew Your LTO Registration

-When purchasing a new motorcycle from a dealership that includes the registration service, motorcycles with registered engine displacements of 201 cc and above are eligible for a 3-year LTO registration, while motorcycles with registered engine displacements of 200cc and below are limited to a 1-year registration validity.
-Before the first registration expires, you must renew the registration in person at an LTO office.
-Keep in mind that motorcycle registration must be renewed annually.
+When purchasing a new motorcycle from a dealership, the transaction often includes the LTO registration.
+In the past, only motorcycles with registered engine displacements of 201 cc and above were eligible for a 3-year LTO registration, while motorcycles with registered engine displacements of 200 cc and below were limited to a 1-year registration validity.
+However, due to Memorandum Circular No. JMT-2023-2395, effective May 15, 2023, brand new motorcycles with an engine displacement of 200 cc and below are now qualified for a three-year validity of their initial registration with the LTO.
+Before the three-year initial registration expires, you must personally renew the registration every year.

 So, how can you tell if it’s time to renew your motorcycle registration?
 Your motorcycle plate number contains the answer.
 The digits in your plate number determine which month and week of the month your registration renewal is due.